noelevans/greenland-climate-change/README.md

 # Greenland climate change
-## Predicting future mass of greenland using statistical methods
+## Predicting future mass of Greenland using statistical methods

 This investigation uses a NASA [data source](http://climate.nasa.gov/system/internal_resources/details/original/499_GRN_ANT_mass_changes.csv) showing the mass of Greenland with time.
+Locally, I am storing it as [greenland-mass-change.csv](greenland-mass-change.csv).

 The work largely demonstrates the dichotomy between bias (underfitting) and variance (overfitting).
 Typically it is more appropriate to deal with time-series data using something like Holt-Winters but that is for another day...